.bm-banner-3 {

 }Emergency Dentist

-Same-day appointments and walk-ins welcome for tooth pain, infections, broken teeth, and dental emergencies in Whiteland and nearby communities.
+Same-day appointments and walk-ins are available for tooth pain, swelling, infections, broken teeth, and other urgent dental problems.

 Book Emergency Appointment